Skip to content

 Secrets

 Most config systems treat secrets as a footnote: "remember to keep them out of the repo."
-Punix treats secrets as a structural property: the architecture cannot let a secret value reach the build cache, the store, the deploy manifest, or the provenance trail — even if you wanted it to.
+Punix treats secrets as a structural property: the architecture cannot let a secret value reach the build cache, the store, the deploy manifest, or the provenance trail.

 The hash-exclusion property

 Two deploys differing only in secret values produce byte-identical store paths and byte-identical generation source-hashes.
-The resolved secret value reaches the rendered service config on the target machine (a systemd Environment= line) and nowhere else:
+The resolved secret value reaches one file on the target machine (a 0600 systemd EnvironmentFile) and nowhere else:

 • ❌ Not in any store path's hash.